wearetriple/seqpylogger/README.md

 ## [Unreleased]
 - Use non daemon thread to prevent need for manual_flush on exit or/and on sigterm run flush
 - String formatting only works for `%s` not for `%d`, the argument is stil available but the message misses the value
+- Environment variable only works using `Environment` while full uppercase is the best practice for environment variables